samthedev32/EngineToolkit/.github/README.md

 - [Assimp](https://assimp.org) (asset loading)

 > [!NOTE]
-> in their defense, I've used them before A LOT, and they are more stable, specialized & probable faster than this library :)
+> I've used them A LOT before; they are more stable, specialized & probably faster

 ### Features